wunderio/next-drupal-starterkit/README.md

 1. Run `cd next`.
 2. Run `ddev npm install`, if it hasn't already been run.
 3. Run `ddev npx cypress install`.
 This will download and install the Cypress binary for DDEV.
-4. Run `./install-cypress-deps.sh` to install Xvfb and other required Cypress dependencies inside the DDEV container.
+4. Run `ddev exec ./install-cypress-deps.sh` to install Xvfb and other required Cypress dependencies inside the DDEV container.

 > **Note:** The Xvfb and Cypress dependencies must be installed inside the DDEV container, not on your host machine.
 If you run the installation command without `ddev exec`, Cypress will fail to run with an error about missing Xvfb.